Aria Parking Garage Fee 2023

 Both streets will take you to valet areas, but for self-parking at the Aria parking garage, you’ll only want to take City Center Place.

 City Center Place is the main road to Aria, right off of the Strip.
 It’s the “grand entrance” so to speak, with the bright and blue Aria acting as the focal point for this “dead end” street.
 It’s also easily recognizable.
-It’s the street that runs in-between the Mandarin Oriental on the left, and the uniquely-designed Crystals shopping mall on the right.
+It’s the street that runs in-between the Waldorf Astoria on the left, and the uniquely-designed Crystals shopping mall on the right.

 When driving on the Strip north, you’ll want to stay in your left lane.
-Just after you pass the Monte Carlo Hotel and Casino on your left, there will be three different signs and lanes in the left portion of Las Vegas Boulevard.
+Just after you pass the Park MGM Hotel and Casino on your left, there will be three different signs and lanes in the left portion of Las Vegas Boulevard.

 So you’re in the middle of the three left lanes on the Strip.
 These will lead you to take a left on City Center Place.